 During or right after cancer treatment, call your provider right away if you have any of the signs of infection mentioned above.
 Getting an infection during cancer treatment is an emergency.

-If you go to an emergency room, tell the staff right away that you have cancer.
-You shouldn't sit in the waiting room a long time because you may catch an infection.
+If you go to an urgent care clinic or emergency room, tell the staff right away that you have cancer.
+You shouldn't sit in the waiting room for a long time because you may catch an infection.
+Wear a mask when you have to be around people.

 Chemotherapy - preventing infection; Radiation - preventing infection; Bone marrow transplant - preventing infection; Cancer treatment - immunosuppression

-National Cancer Institute.
-Chemotherapy and you: support for people with cancer.
-Cancer.gov Web site.
-Updated June 2011. www.cancer.gov/publications/patient-education/chemo-and-you.
-Accessed January 20, 2017.
+National Cancer Institute website.
+Chemotherapy and you: support for people with cancer. www.cancer.gov/publications/patient-education/chemotherapy-and-you.pdf.
+Updated September 2018.
+Accessed January 17, 2023.